Parameter Estimation from Amplitude Collapse in Correlated Matter-Wave Interference: DISCUSSION

 Although the statistical analysis of the noisy signal of an interferometer, such as histogram-based estimation of the underlying probability density function (PDF), provides access to the oscillation amplitude and baseline fluctuations, it inherently lacks phase information.
 When two such signals are correlated, common-mode noise is suppressed, allowing for the extraction of a differential phase $\theta$ from the bivariate data, for example from fitting to ellipses~\cite{foster:2002:method, chiow:2009:ellipse, fitzgibbon:1999:direct, halir:1998:numerically, halir_flusser:2025:ellipse, ridley:2024:investigation, zhang:2023:dependence} or Lissajous curves~\cite{barret:2015:correlative,chen:2014:lissajous}.

-In this work, we establish a geometric connection between these two paradigms: We introduce phase estimation from amplitude collapse (PEAC), a method that performs a statistical analysis along a suitably chosen projection direction in the bivariate plane.
+In this work, we establish a geometric connection between these two paradigms: We introduce Parameter Estimation from Amplitude Collapse (PEAC), a method that performs a statistical analysis along a suitably chosen projection direction in the bivariate plane.
 It extracts a differential phase from the observed amplitude, which shows a characteristic collapse and revival due to the beat of overlaying signals.
-Unlike conventional ellipse fitting, which becomes ill-posed near degeneracy points ($\theta = \pi \mathbb{Z}$) where the ellipse collapses to a noisy line~\cite{ridley:2024:investigation}, PEAC always fits the correct PDF of the marginal distribution.
+Unlike conventional ellipse fitting, which becomes ill-posed near degeneracy points ($\theta = \pi \mathbb{Z}$) where the ellipse collapses to a noisy line~\cite{ridley:2024:investigation}, PEAC always applies a statistical inference technique to the marginal distribution.
 This procedure eliminates the issues of a geometric degeneracy and reduces systematic bias, thereby enhancing trueness and overall accuracy.
 We highlight five key advancements:

-(i) PEAC allows extracting differential phases in setups where the individual signals cannot be resolved independently, for example in non-state-selective setups where the individual components overlap spatially, overcoming one limitation of conventional ellipse fitting.
+(i) PEAC allows extracting differential phases and amplitudes in setups where the individual signals cannot be resolved independently, for example in non-state-selective setups where the individual components overlap spatially, overcoming one limitation of conventional ellipse fitting.
+Importantly, while we demonstrated PEAC by scanning the differential phase in Sect.~\ref{sec:PEAC} to characterise the signal, such a scan is not a mandatory requirement.
+Provided that the system's relevant parameters, such as the weights $\lambda_j$ and the intrinsic amplitude $A_0$, are determined through independent measurements or initial calibrations, the differential phase can be inferred without an explicit scan.
+This flexibility is particularly advantageous in tests of fundamental physics or quantum clock interferometry, where the measurand may be minute and modulation of the differential phase is often experimentally impractical.